H-TayyarMadabushi/CxGBERT-BERT-meets-Construction-Grammar/README.md

 # CxGBERT: BERT meets Construction Grammar

-This repository contains data and code associated with the publication  *CxGBERT: BERT meets Construction Grammar"* (COLING 2020).
+This repository contains data and code associated with the publication  *[CxGBERT: BERT meets Construction Grammar](https://arxiv.org/abs/2011.04134)* (COLING 2020).

 In the paper we show that **BERT has access to information that linguists typically call constructional**.

 For sentences tagged with constructional information, see [this folder](https://github.com/H-TayyarMadabushi/CxGBERT-BERT-meets-Construction-Grammar/tree/master/C2xG#tagged-sentences).

 For BERT Pre-Trained with Constructional Information, see [this section.](#Pre-Trained-Models-with-Constructional-Information)

+If you make use of this work, please [cite](#Citation) our work

 ## Table of Contents
  - [What is Construction Grammar](#What-is-Construction-Grammar)